MOXA-ISD/developer-docs/docs/edge-appdev-tag.md

 ### Prerequisites

 Before you start a new adventure with ThingsPro Tag SDK.
 You need to set up the apt-repository.
-Afterward, you can install and update the relevant packages from the thingspro apt-repositary.
+Afterward, you can install and update the relevant packages from the thingspro apt-repository.
+If you are not allowed to directly access this apt-repository, development packages are packed into the Docker image [moxaisd/thingspro-dev-base](https://hub.docker.com/r/moxaisd/thingspro-dev-base/).

 **ADD GPG KEYS**